MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

 - When using the PowerShell Cmdlet there is a maximum return size of the Deserialized Data of approximately 1 megabyte.
 This will affect the size of your rule pack XML file.
 Keep the uploaded file limited to a 770 kilobyte maximum as a suggested limit for consistent results without error when processing.

-- The XML structure does not require formatting characters such as Spaces, Tabs or Carriage Return / Linefeed entries.
+- The XML structure does not require formatting characters such as spaces, tabs, or carriage return/linefeed entries.
 Take note of this when optimizing for space on uploads.
 Tools such as Microsoft Visual Code provide join line features to compact the XML file.

 If a custom sensitive information type contains an issue that may affect performance, it won't be uploaded and you may see one of these error messages: